LuXiaoEei/yangtiao/README.md

 yangtiao
 ================
-The package can be used to denoise image by block-B-spline.
+The package can be used to denoise image by block-B-spline(`/demo/BSplineSurface`).

 Denoise Image: